CPC31320 Certificate III in Wall and Floor Tiling – Learn on the Job as an Apprentice

 Work with a range of tools and equipment to cut and shape tiles needed for edges, corners, or around obstacles such as fittings and pipes.

-To achieve the nationally recognised qualification CPC31320 - Certificate III in Wall and Floor Tiling, you will need to complete 20 units of competency, including 17 core units and 3 elective units (choose from the units we offer in the units of competency list below) whilst being employed in an apprenticeship.
+To achieve the nationally recognised qualification CPC31320 Certificate III in Wall and Floor Tiling, you will need to complete 20 units of competency, including 17 core units and 3 elective units whilst being employed in an apprenticeship.

 Upon successful completion, you will be qualified to work as a tiler in either residential or commercial construction.

-On completion of Certificate III in Wall and Floor Tiling:
+On completion of CPC31320 Certificate III in Wall and Floor Tiling:

 - Work as a qualified Tiler